igor27g/Database_application/readme.md

 ## General info
 This project containts both front-end and back-end code for a footballers app with graphic layout built with Tkinter library.
 In this app, you can check name, age, position and club where footballer plays.
-I use Python and MySQl.
+I use Python and MySQL.

 ## Screenshots